lilHermit/cakephp-plugins-bootstrap4/docs/source/helpers/form.rst

 Creating Custom File Browser
 ----------------------------

-Custom File Browser control is a vast improvement on the standard HTML control as below
+Custom File Browser control is a vast improvement on the standard HTML control below

 .. raw:: html